nonaghazizadeh/web-programming-hw3/cache/README.md

 ## GRPC
 ### proto file
 This is the file where we declare our Protocol Buffer Message and gRPC Service.
 We declare the syntax to use the proto3 version of the protocol buffer language which is the current latest version.
 1. We define our service as below.
-Then we define rpc methods inside our service defintion
+Then we define rpc methods inside our service defintion.
 ```
 service CacheService {
     rpc GetKey(Key) returns (Value) {}